 Five HiSET and four GED subtests

-The HiSET includes five tests (literacy reading, literacy writing, social studies, science, and math) that cannot be taken separately, while the new GED exam (four sub-tests; writing and reading were combined) is modular, meaning you can take one test at a time, and your scores will stand for two years.
+The HiSET includes five tests (literacy reading, literacy writing, social studies, science, and math) that cannot be taken separately, while the new GED exam (four sub-tests; writing and reading were combined) is modular, meaning you can take one test at a time, and your scores will stand for two years from your first registration.

 The General Education Development (GED) exam and the High School Equivalency Test (HiSET) are developed to support adults with improving their professional options and the diploma allows for continued education at a college, university, or technical/vocational school.
 Check also our post on how to sign up for the GED exam with MyGED.